bhuvanesh1998-oss/terraform/README.md

 }

-Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version control system.
+#Hard-coded credentials are not recommended in any Terraform configuration and risks secret leakage should this file ever be committed to a public version #control system.

-Other settings related to authorization can be configured, such as:
+#Other settings related to authorization can be configured, such as:
-    • profile
+    #• profile
-    • shared_config_files
+    #• shared_config_files
-    • shared_credentials_files
+    #• shared_credentials_files

-cd /home/netcon/.aws/credentials
+cd /home/<user-name>/.aws/credentials

-add the below lines:
+#add the below lines:

 [terraform]
 aws_access_key_id = <access>
 aws_secret_access_key = <secret>

-Create profile in providers block:
+#Create profile in providers block:

 provider "aws" {
    region     = "ap-south-1"